Anti-Ageing Injections are Not Just for Wrinkles:

 Temporary Results:

 The results of anti-ageing injections are nearly always temporary.
 While Botox typically lasts for three to four months, the duration of dermal fillers can vary depending on the type used and individual factors.
-Collagen stimulates can last around two years, while skin boosters last around six months.

 Minimal Downtime:

-This being said, we do not recommend you have this treatment just before a special event.
-It is essential to leave at least a few days gap after treatment in case you experience any bruising or swelling.
+Anti-ageing injections are minimally invasive procedures that require little to no downtime.
+Most people can resume normal activities immediately after treatment, although temporary redness, swelling, or bruising at the injection site may occur.
+That said, we do not recommend having this treatment just before a special event.
+It is essential to leave at least a few days’ gap after treatment in case you experience any bruising or swelling.
 We also recommend not having these treatments for the first time just before a special event.
 Like anything else you do for a special event, you must plan, know what to expect, and, if possible, have your first treatment well in advance to ensure it delivers the effect you want for the special day.

 Anti-Ageing Injections Deliver Gradual Results:

 While some improvement may be noticeable shortly after treatment, the full effects of anti-ageing injections often take several days to become apparent as the muscles relax or the filler settles into place.
-Also, for best results, a sequence of treatments is often required.
+Also, for the best results, a sequence of treatments is often required.

 Combination Treatments: